GoldJns/camunda-nextgen/INSTALLATION.md

 There are multiple run scripts.

 The `run.sh` script is the main entry point for starting the entire project.
-It orchestrates the execution of the Docker container, the backend services, and the UI.
+It orchestrates the execution of the Docker container, the backend, and the UI.
 Running `run.sh` will execute the following:

+- Resolve keycloak host on your system `resolve_keycloak.sh`
-- Start the Docker services using `run-docker.sh`
+- Start the Docker services using `docker compose up -d`
-- Start the backend services located in the `src` directory using `run-backend.sh`
+- Start the backend located in the `src` directory using `run-backend.sh`
 - Start the frontend UI using `run-ui.sh`